anthonytatarka/AnthonyTatarka.github.io/_pages/about.md

 ## Background and Interests
 I graduated from the University of Notre Dame in 2023 with a B.S in Mathematics and Economics.
-While at Notre Dame, I worked as an undergraduate research assistant at the Wilson-Sheehan Lab for Economic Opportunity (LEO).
-I also was a TA for an econometrics course taught by Professor A. Nilesh Fernando.
+While at Notre Dame, I worked as an undergraduate research assistant at the Wilson-Sheehan Lab for Economic Opportunity (LEO) working on randomized controlled trials to get causal effects of programs and services to help those in poverty.
+In addition to undergraduate research, I was a TA for an econometrics course taught by Professor A. Nilesh Fernando.

 I am intersted in applied microeconomics research to study poverty and those in need.